-Field Placement Program for Graduate Social Work Students
+Field Placement Program for Graduate Social Work Students and Counseling Internships

-Since 1985, Community Connections has provided field placement instruction for students at area universities completing degrees in social work, psychology, and counseling.
+Since 1985, Community Connections has provided field placement instruction for graduate students at area universities completing degrees in social work, psychology, and counseling.

 "I’m so grateful to have had the opportunity to complete my internship for clinical mental health counseling at Community Connections.
 I was able to benefit from significant training opportunities, work with a diverse group of clients and staff, and work on my group therapy skills.
 Most importantly, my supervisor was always available, supportive, nurturing." - Annie